craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Magical Items of Note.md

 ###### The Axe of the Berserker
 ```
-	GME-XXX "Item or Entity Name"
+	GME-008 "Item or Entity Name"
 	Threat Level: COLOR
 	Entry Class: CLASS
 	Source: AUTHOR